Anxietie/Custom-Messages/README.md

 -COMMANDS-
-- /cmsg is the base command.
+  /cmsg is the base command.
-- use /cmsg to reload the config.
-- use /cmsg get <path> to get a path's value from the config.
-- use /cmsg set <path> <value> to set a path's value in the config.
+  use /cmsg to reload the config. use /cmsg get <path> to get a path's value from the config. use /cmsg set <path> <value> to set a path's value in the config.

+-PERMISSIONS-
+  cmsg.*
+    cmsg.reload
+    cmsg.set
+    cmsg.get